NSW Civil and Administrative Tribunal

 In some cases, you can apply to NCAT without an internal appeal:

-• a decision is exempt from an internal review; or
+• if the decision is exempt from an internal review; or

-• an urgent review of the decision is needed to protect your interests
+• if an urgent review of the decision is needed to protect your interests

 Check with the government agency if your decision is exempt.